 Standards, Assessments and Graduation Requirements

-The Minnesota K-12 Academic Standards in Social Studies, revised in 2011 (see below), sets the minimum statewide requirements for K-12 student achievement in the disciplines of citizenship and government, economics, geography, and history.
+The Minnesota K-12 Academic Standards in Social Studies 2011 sets the minimum statewide requirements for K-12 student achievement in the disciplines of citizenship and government, economics, geography, and history.
+Although the standards in this document are organized by discipline, they may be delivered in an interdisciplinary context.

 Civics Test Requirement

 In 2016, the Minnesota Legislature passed a law requiring Minnesota students in public schools to pass a civics test.
+The test consists of 50 out of the 100 questions in the INS Naturalization Test.
+The 50 questions are selected by Learning Law and Democracy Foundation in consultation with civics teachers, and are posted on the Minnesota's Legacy website.
+Schools or districts determine how to administer the test questions and the logistics for recording the results, which are not reported to the Minnesota Department of Education.
+Students must pass 30 of the 50 questions, and may be given the questions as often as necessary to pass.
 Passing this test is not required for graduation.
-The test consists of 50 out of the 100 questions in the INS Naturalization Test.
-The 50 questions are selected by Learning Law and Democracy Foundation in consultation with civics teachers.
-The selected test questions are posted on Minnesota's Legacy website.
-This legislation is effective for students enrolling in grade 9 in the 2017-2018 school year.
-Students must pass 30 of the 50 questions.
-How the test is given is up to local school districts and instructors.
-The law is effective for students enrolling in grade 9 in the 2017-2018 school year.
 Read the Civics Test Questions FAQ for more information.

 Doing Social Studies Video Series!